 This is an excerpt of Skils’kin’s Grievance Resolution Procedure.

-Skils’kin strives to ensure the health and safety of all individuals receiving services.
-If the complaint poses a major health and safety concern, we may not adhere to all steps described in the grievance resolution process.
+- Skils’kin strives to ensure the health and safety of all individuals receiving services.
+If the complaint poses a major health and safety concern, we may not adhere to all steps described in the grievance resolution procedure.

-CLS, Employment, Payee Department Directors/Managers, and the CCO must each maintain a grievance log.
-These logs are treated as confidential documents.
-Access is limited to the CCO, CEO, Board of Directors, Compliance Manager, and others on a “need to know” basis.
+The CCO, Vice President of State Programs and Director of Payee Services must each maintain a grievance log.
+These logs are confidential documents.
+Access is limited to the CCO, CEO, BOD, Director of Compliance (DOQ), and others on a “need to know” basis.

 - Grievances consist of individual complaints regarding quality of service that have not been resolved informally at a lower level.

-- Grievance logs must include department, the issue reported, individuals affected, and resolution/results of investigations.
+- Grievance logs must include department, reported issue, affected individuals, and resolution/results of investigations.
 They must note any open complaints.

 The CCO logs all formal grievances/complaints that pertain to compliance issues.

-- The Compliance Manager reviews this log with the CCO on a quarterly basis to verify investigations and concur in the findings.
+- The CM reviews this log with the CCO on a quarterly basis to verify investigations and concur in the findings.

-- Additionally, the Compliance Manager is included on all investigation correspondence in real time and conducts interviews (randomly) to verify fair and just handling of the case.
+- The CM is included on all investigation correspondence in real time, and conducts interviews randomly to verify fair and just handling of the case.

-- A copy will be provided to the CEO, Board of Directors, and others as required by contract and/or Mandatory Reporting Policy.
+- A copy will be provided to the CEO, BOD, and others as required by the contract and/or Mandatory Reporting Policy.

-Under Skils’kin’s reporting policy, Skils’kin prohibits retaliation or harassment against anyone filing a truthful report or assisting in a corporate investigation.
-Concerns regarding retaliation or harassment should be reported to the CEO or CCO.
-Any person who retaliates against an employee or other person will be subject to discipline, up to and including termination.
+Skils’kin prohibits retaliation or harassment against anyone filing a truthful report or assisting in a corporate investigation.
+Concerns regarding retaliation or harassment should be reported to the CCO or CEO.
+Anyone who retaliates against an employee or other person will be subject to discipline, up to and including termination.

 Accused employees are protected by the False Claims Act.
 If an investigation finds that an employee has knowingly or willfully fabricated information on a report, or has knowingly or willfully distorted, exaggerated, or minimized information, disciplinary action may be taken against the employee, up to and including termination.